evgomes/jwt-api/README.md

 ### Considerations

 This example was created with the intent of helping people who have doubts on how to implement authentication and authorization in APIs to consume these features in different client applications.
-JSON Web Tokens are easy to implement and are secure to achieve this purpose.
+JSON Web Tokens are easy to implement and secure.

-If you have doubts about the implementation deatils or if you find a bug, please, open an issue.
-If you have ideas on how to improve the API or if you want to add a new functionality or fix a bug, send a pull request.
+If you have doubts about implementation deatils or if you find a bug, please, open an issue.
+If you have ideas on how to improve the API or if you want to add a new functionality or fix a bug, please, send a pull request.